-FREQUENCY OF REPEAT PROCEDURES
+FREQUENCY OF INDICATIONS FOR REPEAT PROCEDURES

 Facet joint denervation procedures may be repeated only as medically necessary.
-Each denervation procedure requires an authorization, and the following criteria must be met:
+Each denervation procedure requires an authorization, and the following criteria must be met for repeat procedures:

-- -Repeat denervation procedures should not be performed more frequently than every 4 months with a maximum of 2 facet denervation procedures in a 12-month period per spinal region - Limit to 2 facet neurolysis procedures every 12 months, per region (Manchikanti, 2013)

-Unilateral radiofrequency denervations performed at the same level on the right vs left within 1 month of each other would be considered as one procedure toward the total number of radiofrequency procedures allowed per 12 months.
+- Positive response to prior radiofrequency denervation procedures with at least 50% pain relief or improved ability to function for at least 4 months1, 3-5 - The individual continues to have pain causing functional disability or average pain level $\geq$ 6 on a scale of 0-101-3 - The individual is engaged in ongoing non-operative conservative therapy\ unless the medical reason this treatment cannot be done is clearly documented.
+1, 3-5 - Repeat denervation procedures should not be performed more frequently than every 4 months with a A maximum of 2 facet denervation procedures maybe be performed in a 12-month period per spinal region - Unilateral radiofrequency denervation's performed at the same level(s) on the right vs left within 1 month of each other would be considered as one procedure toward the total number of radiofrequency procedures allowed per 12 months.
 There is no minimum timeframe required between these procedures on the right vs left.
-Opposite side denervation procedures performed within 1 month of the first side do not require first side follow up information during the interval.
+Opposite side denervation procedures performed at the same level(s) within 1 month of the first side do not require first side follow-up information to be submitted. during the interval.

 NOTE: It is generally considered not medically necessary to perform multiple interventional pain procedures on the same date of service.
-Documentation of a medical reason to perform injections in different regions on the same day can be provided and will be considered on a case-by-case basis (i.e., holding anticoagulation therapy on two separate dates creates undue risk for the patient).
+Documentation of a medical reason to perform injections in different regions on the same day can be provided and will be considered on a case-by-case basis (i.e.e.g., holding anticoagulation therapy on two separate dates creates undue risk for the patient).
 Different types of injections in the same spinal region (cervical, thoracic, or lumbar) should not be done on the same day with the exception of a facet injection and ESI performed in the same session for a synovial cyst.